 - “Be strong and of good courage, do not fear nor be afraid of them; for the Lord your God, He is the One who goes with you.
 He will not leave you nor forsake you.”—Deuteronomy 31:6

-What Does the Bible Say About Spiritual Health?
+What the Bible Says About Spiritual Health

 Do we allow God’s Word to correct us?